 Penn State University is committed to campus safety and security.
-At Penn State Behrend, locks, landscaping, and outdoor lighting are designed for safety and security.
+At Penn State Beaver, locks, landscaping, and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a welllighted route to buildings.
 All campus walkways are inspected at least twice per year to ensure adequate lighting.
 Burnedout lights are replaced promptly.

-We encourage community members to promptly report any security concern, including concerns about locking mechanism, lighting, or landscaping to University Police and Public Safety at 814-898-6101.
+We encourage community members to report promptly any security concern, including concerns about locking mechanisms, lighting, or landscaping, to the University Police and Public Safety at 724-773-3888.